ChuckJonas/ts-force/README.md

 #### insert/update refresh

 `insert` and `update` have an optional `refresh` parameter.
 Setting this to true will, use the composite API to `GET` the object properties after DML is performed.
-This is extremely helpful for getting changes to formulas and from workflow rules and DOES NOT consume and additional API call!
+This is extremely helpful for getting changes to formulas and from workflow rules and DOES NOT consume any additional API calls!

 ``` typescript